andreisid/andreisid.github.io/_posts/2015-11-17-ssl-troubleshooting.markdown

 ### 1.Generate a PEM cert and key

-    This can be used when enabling ssl on Apache or any other webserver
+NOTE: This can be used when enabling ssl on Apache or any other webserver.

 {% highlight bash %}
 openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365